-Residents are expected to properly dispose of any unwanted mail in an appropriate receptacle and may be subject to a fine for littering.
-Heights on Pecan residents should use the Post Office in the University Center for outgoing mail as there is no out-going mail service at The Heights.
+Residents are expected to properly dispose of any unwanted mail in an appropriate receptacle and may be subject to a fine up to \$150 for littering.
+If you receive mail that does not belong to you please write "Return to Sender" and place it in the outgoing mail slot.
 Residents are not allowed to have non-residents use their address.

 It is the responsibility of each UTA Housing resident to see that their correct street address and apartment number (if applicable), city, state, and zip code are given to those from whom they might receive mail.
-Residents must ensure that any mail delivered to The Heights on Pecan has the leaseholder or registered occupants name or it may be returned to sender.
 Residents should also file a mail forwarding card with the post office upon vacating University Housing.
-Depending on staffing, mail delivery may be limited to specific hours as determined by the office staff.
+Non-residents cannot receive mail or packages at on campus apartments.